ChineseTeapot/rpi-x86-build-example/README.md

 __If you run `./build` on x86, the image CAN be built successfully.__

-# Start a container
+## Start a container on arm machine

 ```
 ./start
 ```

-Visit `localhost:8000` on the browser with html page displayed.
+Visit `arm_machine_ip:8000` on the browser with html page displayed.